memeowteam/Notebook/README.md

-# Memeow-eBook
+# Embedded Notebook
-Nothing, just Mike and Johnny Dang
+Nothing, just Mike and Johnny
 # Table of contents

 - [Table of contents](#table-of-contents)